profandyfield/discovr/README.md

 * **discovr_10**: Moderation and mediation.
 Centring variables (grand mean centring), specifying interaction terms, moderation analysis, simple slopes analysis, Johnson-Neyman intervals, mediation with one predictor, direct and indirect effects, mediation using lavaan.
 * **discovr_11**: Comparing several means.
 Essentially 'One-way independent ANOVA' but taught using a general linear model framework.
 Covers setting contrasts (dummy coding, contrast coding, and linear and quadratic trends), the *F*-statistic and Welch's robust *F*, robust parameter estimation, heteroscedasticity-consistent tests of parameters, robust tests of means based on trimmed data, *post hoc* tests, Bayes factors.
 * **discovr_12**: Comparing means adjusted for other variables.
 Essentially 'Analysis of Covariance (ANCOVA)' designs but taught using a general linear model framework.
 Covers setting contrasts, Type III sums of squares, the *F*-statistic, robust parameter estimation, heteroscedasticity-consistent tests of parameters, robust tests of adjusted means, *post hoc* tests, Bayes factors.
+* **discovr_13**: Factorial designs.
+Fitting models for two-way factorial designs (independent measures) using both lm() and the afex package.
+This tutorial builds on previous ones to show how models can be fit with two categorical predictors to look at the interaction between them.
+We look at fitting the models, setting contrasts for the two categorical predictors, obtaining estimated marginal means, interaction plots, simple effects analysis, diagnostic plots, partial eta-squared and partial omega-squared, robust models and Bayes factors.

 ### Running a tutorial